Quad Electroacoustics: Corporate history

-Peter Walker was also attributed with the famous hifi quote "the perfect amplifier is a straight wire with gain" --- the implication being that nothing would be added, and nothing taken away from the signal, just a bigger version of the same thing at one end.
-It was an aim, a goal, a description of the perfect amplifier - nobody, including Mr. Walker, ever said they'd attained that goal, and even if they did, the chances were that they were severely handicapped by their test equipment at the time.
+Walker was also attributed with the famous hifi quote "the perfect amplifier is a straight wire with gain" with the implication being that nothing would be added, and nothing taken away from the signal, just a bigger version of the same thing at one end.

 The name "QUAD" is an acronym for "Quality Unit Amplifier Domestic", used to describe the QUAD I amplifier.
 In 1983, when having become known for their QUAD range of products, the Acoustical Manufacturing Co.
 Ltd changed its name to QUAD Electroacoustics Ltd.

 In 1995, QUAD Electroacoustics Ltd was bought by Verity Group plc, joining its existing brands of Wharfedale and Mission.
 A few changes were made, including shifting all production to Shenzhen, China.

 In September 1997 the company changed ownership again as Verity Group sold off businesses to finance its development of flat panel loudspeakers.
 With Wharfedale it became part of the Chinese International Audio Group under the management of Bernard and Michael Chang.
-Since Walker's death in 2003, the firm has had only its design ethos—"the closest approach to the original sound"—in common with the British hi-fi firm he founded in 1936.

-In 2003, a book was commissioned "QUAD The Closest Approach" which offered a history of the company from its creation to that point.
+In 2003, a book was commissioned "QUAD:The Closest Approach" which offered a history of the company from its creation to that point.

-The company's founder, Peter J. Walker, died in 2003 at the age of 87.
-He had retired in the late 1980s, then turning management over to his son Ross Walker.
+Peter Walker died in 2003 at the age of 87.
+He had retired in the late 1980s, turning management over to his son Ross Walker.